 Moyse's Hall Museum

-A medieval building situated in the heart of Bury St Edmunds historic cobbled streets, Moyse's Hall Museum is home to an eclectic selection of exhibitions and collections including a world class collection of horology including rare timepieces bequeathed by musician and clock collector Frederic Gershom Parkington; fine art by renowned local artists Mary Beale, England's first professional female painter and Bury St Edmunds born artist Sybil Andrews; the Suffolk Regiment gallery; plus regularly changing exhibitions in the Great Hall.
+A medieval building situated in the heart of Bury St Edmunds historic cobbled streets, Moyse's Hall Museum is home to an eclectic selection of exhibitions and collections including a world class collection of horology including rare timepieces bequeathed by musician and clock collector Frederic Gershom Parkington; fine art by renowned local artists Mary Beale, England's first professional female painter and Bury St Edmunds born artist Sybil Andrews; plus regularly changing exhibitions in the Great Hall.

 The Museum also offers people the chance to discover Bury St Edmunds fascinating and rather gruesome past fascinating view into the past with collections that document the dissolution of the Abbey of St Edmund, prison paraphernalia and items relating to the notorious Red Barn Murder, local superstitions and witchcraft.
+Featuring six Terrible Tales by Terry Deary, best-selling author and creator of the hugely popular Horrible Histories books, with some grisly and gruesome interactive displays for children and adults.

 St Edmundsbury Cathedral